-- A. Probate matters must be filed in the Probate department located at 1100 Union Street, San Diego, California 92101. - B. Documents may be filed electronically to initiate new cases or to file subsequent documents in cases that have been imaged by the court.
+A. Probate matters must be filed in the Probate department located in the Madge Bradley Building at 1409-Fourth Avenue at 1100 Union Street, San Diego, CACalifornia 92101.

+B. Documents may be filed electronically to initiate new cases or to file subsequent documents in cases that have been imaged by the court.
 If a case has been imaged by the court, the case title will be updated to reflect "[IMAGED]".
-Parties who wish to e-file must comply with the Electronic Filing Requirements posted on the Court's website
+Parties who wish to e-file must comply with the Electronic Filing Requirements posted on the Court's website.